macrametv/www.macrame.tv/_posts/2021-12-07-ariel-di-lisio.md

     **But time is not only key to his career and achievements.** It’s also a huge part of his story with Macramè.

-    **And this part of the story takes us way back in time,v when Ariel was commissioned to work on a logo.
+    **And this part of the story takes us way back in time,** when Ariel was commissioned to work on a logo.
 A specific logo, for a specific client.
 A client he had not met.
 A client that was sitting 11,000 km and a few hours away.

     Today that would be fine.
 Almost regular, boring.